alexanderwolz/android_device_whaleshark_emulator/README.md

 ## 🧑‍💻 About

-This device configuration is intented to be run on 64-bit-based Android Emulators, such as Apple MacBook Pro with M1 processor.
+This device configuration is intented to be run on Android Virtual Device (AVD) emulator hosts with a 64-bit CPU, such as the new MacBook generations with Apple Silicon processor (M1/M2/M3).

 See also [aosp_docker](https://github.com/alexanderwolz/aosp_docker) for a Docker-based tool chain and [android-build-tools](https://github.com/alexanderwolz/android-build-tools) for additonal sync and flash scripts.